The Band

 Contact Info

-Victor Hernandez - Harmonica, Guitar, Keyboard, Vocals
+Victor Hernandez - Keyboards, Guitar, Harmonica, Vocals

-Vic began playing the harmonica at the age of 2, and in 1972 he was endorseed by Hohner Harmonicas.
+Vic began playing the harmonica at the age of 2, and in 1972 he was endorsed by Hohner Harmonicas.
 His musical influences include Al Green, Marvin Gaye, Stevie Wonder, Paul Butterfield, Taj Mahal, James Cotton, The Yardbirds, The Beatles, The Doors, and 60's soul music.
 In the mid 60's Vic met Keith Relf, from the Yardbirds where he received a lesson from he legendary musician - he recieved a personal lesson from Keith on how to play "I'm a Man".
 Once back in Iowa and out of high school he majored in Vocal Music, studying music theory, ear training and sight-singing at Kirkwood College from 1970-1972.
 All of that musical knowledge,and experience has brought Vic the opportunity to play in numerous bands as far back as 1965.
 With such a passion for music Vic can't quit playin'!

 Kenda took voice and music at Kirkwood College in 1971 & 1972.
 She is influenced by some of her favorites: Linda Ronstadt, Pat Benetar, Bonnie Raitt, Grace Slick, and Lydia Pense from Cold Blood.
 Kenda sings with a powerful rock and soul feel.
 She enjoys writing lyrics also, and hopes the band will have some time to dedicate to originals soon.
 Kenda has played in numerous other bands in Eastern Iowa ever since the late 60's where her strong vocal performance has made her an easily recognizable talent!
 She tried to retire from performing a couple of times, but the music kept pulling her back.
 Besides, nothing can beat making good music for people to dance and listen to while working with a great bunch of guys!

-Kenda Hernandez - Lead Vocals, Hand Percussion
+Kenda Hernandez - Lead Vocals, Percussion

-Bob Sulzer - Lead Guitar, Vocals
+Robbie Young - Lead Guitar, Keyboards, Vocals